order now

 The active ingredient Fluconazole is a member of the azole antifungals, is therefore a means to treat fungal infections.
 He acts – as well as other members of this group – against a broad spectrum, so relatively many different types of infectious fungi.
 Here you can read more about the impact and use of Fluconazole, side effects and other interesting facts.

-Cholesterol is usually mentioned only in negative context: as blood lipid value that can “clog up” the receptacles.
-In certain amounts of cholesterol, however, is essential for the body.
-Among other things, it is an important component of the cell membrane.
-Without cholesterol and thus without a functioning membrane body cells could no longer meet many tasks.
+Cholesterol is usually only mentioned in a negative context: as a blood fat that can “clog” the arteries.
+In certain amounts, however, cholesterol is essential for the body.
+Among other things, it is an important component of cell membranes.
+Without cholesterol, and therefore without a functioning membrane, body cells could no longer perform many tasks.

-The membrane of fungal cells comprising a block which is structurally related to cholesterol: the ergosterol (also called ergosterol).
-Without this substance, the fungal membrane loses its stability, and the fungus is no longer growing in a position.
-Azole antifungals such as Fluconazole inhibit a specific fungal enzyme (14-alpha-demethylase), which is involved in the production of ergosterol.
-The growth of the fungus is braked.
-Thus Fluconazole acts “fungistatic” (“fungal growth”).
+The membrane of fungal cells consists of a block that is structurally related to cholesterol: ergosterol (also called ergosterol).
+Without it, the fungal membrane loses its stability and the fungus can no longer grow.
+Azole antifungals such as fluconazole inhibit a specific fungal enzyme (14-alpha-demethylase) involved in the production of ergosterol.
+This slows down the growth of the fungus.
+Fluconazole is therefore “fungistatic” (anti-fungal).

 Pharmacokinetics and metabolism of Fluconazole

-After taking over her mouth Fluconazole is well absorbed through the intestinal wall into the bloodstream and reaches after half an hour and a half to the highest blood levels.
-The drug passes into all areas of the body, even in the brain and in skin and nails.
-It degrades only a small part of the body and mostly excreted unchanged in the urine.
-Approximately 30 hours after taking the blood levels of Fluconazole has fallen by half.
+Once taken by mouth, fluconazole is well absorbed through the intestinal wall into the bloodstream and reaches peak blood levels within half an hour and a half.
+The drug reaches all parts of the body, including the brain, skin and nails.
+It is metabolized in only a small proportion of the body and is mostly excreted unchanged in the urine.
+About 30 hours after taking fluconazole, the blood level of fluconazole has fallen by half.

 When is Fluconazole used?